rust-lang/rust/README.md

 You may find that other platforms work, but these are our officially supported build environments that are most likely to work.

-Rust currently needs about 1.5 GiB of RAM (1GiB on 32-bit *nix) to build without swapping; if it hits swap, it will take a very long time to build.
+Rust currently needs about 1.5 GiB of RAM (850 MiB on 32-bit *nix) to build without swapping; if it hits swap, it will take a very long time to build.

 There is more advice about hacking on Rust in [CONTRIBUTING.md].